-Of course they would need land, supplies and be taught how to successfully grow gardens with the Houston soil and climate conditions.
+Of course, they would need land, supplies and have to learn how to grow gardens with the Houston soil and climate conditions successfully.
 From this seedling idea has sprung forth a bounty of support and willing participants in this new venture.
 The Plant It Forward Farms is a non-profit charity.

 Farmer Roy Lemba is the Congolese refugee who is farming this land.
 He along with the volunteers use organic farming methods in growing the produce.
 We saw a massive compost pile.
-Herbs which repel pests are grown alongside a great number of vegetables.
-Crops are undoubtedly rotated so as not to deplete the soil of life giving nutrients.
+Herbs which repel pests grow alongside other vegetables.
+Rotation of crops is done so as not to deplete the soil of life-giving nutrients.

 We saw Farmer Roy go into the field and pull some fresh fennel.
 I couldn’t wait to purchase one of them for last nights meal.
-The fennel bulb was sauteed along with some caramelized onion and it accompanied some pan fried fish and a tossed green salad.
+The fennel bulb was sauteed along with some caramelized onion, and it accompanied some pan-fried fish and a tossed green salad.
 My hubby and I both love that distinctive flavor of anise-like fennel.
-The fronds are saved and will be added to soups and other preparations.
+The fronds are saved and will be additions to soups and other preparations.

 It was fun talking to Farmer Roy.
-Buying locally grown items harvested just that very day is bound to beat the flavor much less the nutritional value of the same items shipped from far away places to local grocery stores.
-We are looking forward to eating more of his home grown items.
+Buying locally grown items harvested that same day is bound to beat the flavor much less the nutritional value of the same items shipped from far away places to local grocery stores.
+We are looking forward to eating more of his homegrown vegetables and herbs.

-There are other such farms in Houston and they sell not only at their local market stands.
-Some chefs from well known restaurants are purchasing their products.
-Their goods are also shown at a number of other farmers markets.
+There are other such farms in Houston, and they sell not only at their local market stands.
+Some chefs from well-known restaurants are purchasing their products.
+Their goods are also shown at several other farmers markets.
 Individuals can sign up to get a weekly box of locally grown produce with a wide variety of seasonal items delivered to locations around the city.

 If this sounds like something you would like to do, CLICK HERE for prices and locations.
-You can also learn more about this wonderful organization.
+You can also learn more about this helpful organization.